rafaluk/snooker_prizes/README.md

  * ```Pandas```/```NumPy``` - to prepare data for use in DataFrame format.
  * ```sklearn``` - to perform predictory computations.
  * ```requests``` - to call HTTP methods on specifil URL. ```Selenium``` solution is also possible, but since it would require much more development, ```requests``` lib has been used.

+## Hosting
+The project is ready to be hosted using Heroku.